7 Best Hiking Shoes For Women in 2025

 If you’re among women who need more space in the toebox, this is the best spot in the world for you.
 Here, we will highlight our lab data and list hiking shoes with the widest toeboxes.

-Why we do this?
-Because there are many different shapes of toes and we want all women to be able to look for the width that they actually need in a hiking shoe.
+Why do we make both measurements?
+Because there are many different shapes of toes and we want all women to be able to look for the width that they actually need and where they need it in a hiking shoe.

 Those with Egyptian shapes will look for more width where the shoe is the widest, while those with Celtic and German shapes will look for more width at the big toe.